n0rthdev/n0rthdev.github.io/content/home/home.md

 subtitle="Software Architect & Team Lead"
 button_text="Contact me"
 button_icon="icon-email"
-description="Based in Linz 🇦🇹, I work at <a target='_blank' href='https://www.dynatrace.com/'>Dynatrace</a>, an application performance monitoring company empowering small businesses.
+description="Based in Linz 🇦🇹, I work at <a target='_blank' href='https://www.dynatrace.com/'>Dynatrace</a>, an application performance monitoring company.
 Our vision is to build a world where anyone can create a thriving business through accessible tools and technology. <br/>A specialized generalist at heart, I bring a unique blend of expertise across backend systems, mobile development, and infrastructure.
 Over my career, I've led teams of all sizes—from hands-on coding to scaling engineering groups—always anchored in the 3P framework: <strong>People, Product, Process</strong>.<br/>I'm driven by cultivating high-performing teams that embrace iterative improvement, psychological safety, and purpose-driven work.
-Whether refining agile workflows or mentoring future leaders, my goal is to build environments where both products <em>and</em> people thrive." imgSrc="images/showcase/head.png" imgHeight="400"
+Whether refining agile workflows or mentoring future leaders, my goal is to build environments where both products <em>and</em> people thrive." imgSrc="images/showcase/head_transparent.png" imgHeight="400"
 >}}
 {{< platform-links >}}